ferryjul/HybridCORELS/README.md

 Both our proposed algorithms provide **optimality guarantees** and allow **direct control of the desired transparency level** (proportion of examples classified by the interpretable part of the hybrid interpretable model).

 If you encounter any issue when using this module please either open a ticket here or email `jferry@laas.fr`.
+This package is joint work between Julien Ferry, Gabriel Laberge and Ulrich Aïvodji.

 ## Learning Optimal Hybrid Interpretable Models with Fixed Transparency Level